Bug #796

 I don't think this will help us with this precise issue, but backtraces can sometimes be found in Console.app on Mac.
 Did you check this?
 Can you reproduce this issue again so that we can work on it?

-#5 Updated by J. Moringen over 9 years ago
+#5 Updated by J. Moringen about 10 years ago